Softwire/DiscordBot/README.md

 // Found on Discord for developers
 RELEASE_BOT_TOKEN

-// Given to you on Zoho
-GOOGLE_SHEET_ID
+// Found from the URL of your sheet, found when getting Google Sheets credentials GOOGLE_SHEET_ID

-// Found in the json file, also from Zoho GOOGLE_CLIENT_EMAIL
+// Found in the JSON file that you downloaded when getting Google Sheets credentials GOOGLE_CLIENT_EMAIL
 GOOGLE_PROJECT_ID
 GOOGLE_PRIVATE_KEY_ID